- Which projects receive priority consideration?

 - Photo credit

 Photos that show interaction of project participants or that document exchange activities, locales, or outcomes—rather than posed shots of individuals or groups—are best.
+TMU may at any time use materials from final reports for publications and we make all attempts to appropriately credit work.
+If your photos are selected for publication, we may contact you to provide further information.
 Even if photos are not published, they will be placed in TMU’s grant file for the project.
+If you do not want photos to be used in any publication, please state so in your final report.

 How can we keep in touch with TMU and publicize our current events?TMU is highly invested in our grantees; our staff members are always looking for opportunities to see and share your work.
-If you have an upcoming performance, conference, exhibition, meeting, or other event, please let us know by sending us an email at email@example.com.
-If you are interested in publicizing your event on our website or Facebook page, please send us one or two photos with a short description and all pertinent attendance information.
+If you have an upcoming performance, conference, exhibition, meeting, or other event, please let us know by sending us an email at tmu(at)tmuny.org.
+If you are interested in publicizing your event on our website or Facebook page, please send us a link to the event’s landing page.
 We are also opening our blog to “guest bloggers” in order to give grantees the opportunity to talk about their work and discuss the impact of their exchange.
 Contact us at the above email address for more information.